-The Korea ETS (K-ETS) started in 2015.
+ROK's ETS (K-ETS) started in 2015.
 It was the first nationwide ETS in East Asia.
 The K-ETS covers 684 of the country's largest emitters from six sectors (69 sub-sectors) (heat and power, industry, buildings, transportation, waste, and the public sector), accounting for ~73.5% (during the 2021-2025 phase 3) of national greenhouse gas emissions.
-It covers direct emissions of six greenhouse gases (CO2, CH4, N2O, PFCs, HFCs, SF6) as well as indirect emissions from electricity consumption.
+It covers direct emissions of six greenhouse gases (CO2, CH4, N2O, PFCs, HFCs, ${SF6}$ ) as well as indirect emissions from electricity consumption.
 It is implemented in phases.
 Phases 1 and 2 were 3 years long (2015-2017, 2018-2020) and as of phase 3 they are 5 years long (2021-2025).

 The K-ETS is designed as a cap-and-trade system, but the allocation cap was set in a bottom-up fashion in consultation with energy intensive trade exposed industries.
 Getting the allocation right and ensuring scarcity can be challenging and the business-as-usual emphasis adds a layer of complexity.
-Market data, however, shows that the K-ETS demonstrates both steadily increasing allowance prices and transaction volumes, implying that the market is working.
+Market data for phase 1 shows that the K-ETS demonstrates both steadily increasing allowance prices and transaction volumes, implying that the market is working.
 The K-ETS has also contributed to improving the carbon intensity in the manufacturing and building sectors but not in the power sector.
+Allowance prices declined between early 2020 and Autumn of 2021 and after a rebound declined again since the beginning of 2022.